 What I love about this nougatine is how easy (in case you didn’t hear me say it yet) and quick it is: the caramel is made by heating the BUTTER FIRST WITH THE SUGAR directly and stirring.
 It’s quick too.
 I’ve adapted the recipe slightly and also toast the nuts lightly beforehand to bring out the flavours.

 The crunch came when I made some double chocolate tarts from my book, Teatime in Paris.
-If you don’t have the book yet, then try a sample recipe of these tartlets (along with a review of the book) at Janice’s Farmersgirl Kitchen.
+If you don’t have the book, then try this sample recipe of these tartlets (along with a review of the book) at Farmersgirl Kitchen.

 I also played around with another recipe in the Eclair chapter and piped out some pistachio pastry cream on top.
 Chocolate, check.
 Pistachio, check.
-Add a chocolate macaron to finish off, or just try this easiest nougatine recipe!
+Add a chocolate macaron to finish off, or top with this easiest nougatine recipe!

 Et voilà!
 Plonk a bit of this French nougatine on top of tartlets and you’ll find good reason to use it on many other desserts.
-Except if you have daughters like mine, who helped themselves to the addictive nougatine alone from its jar.
+Except if you have daughters like mine, who help themselves to the addictive nougatine from its jar and just nibble on it on its own.
 You may just find one batch isn’t quite enough …